dj10dj100/what_browser/README.md

 ```

-#If the browser is Tablet :
+#If the Browser is Tablet :

 ```javascript
 if(what.device.isTablet() == true){